turion/essence-of-live-coding/article/Exposition.md

 ``Change the program, keep the state.''

+This kind of thing is actually well-known from databases, there it's called a schema migration.
+So what we're looking for here is some kind of reactive, stateful framework where we can hot-swap the program and perform a ``type migration'' on the state.

 Often one uses dynamically typed languages (statically typed languages are rare) for ``real'' live coding, and here is a reason why.
 In Erlang you may change the API and how it interacts with the state.